erickyfigueiredo/pokedex/README.md

 - View a list of Pokémon from various generations.
 - Click on a Pokémon to get detailed information.
+- Click on a Pokémon to turn back image.
 - Filter Pokémon by generation.
 - Search for Pokémon by name.